Information about how criminals use money mules and how to avoid becoming a victim.

 These packages may contain illegal goods such as drugs, firearms components and other dangerous and illicit products.
 Holding these illegal items is a criminal offence.

 Criminals often try to recruit mules by the following ways:

 - False vacancies on websites posing as legitimate businesses

 - Classified, legitimate looking adverts in the press and online.

 Take the following steps to avoid becoming a victim:

-- Be wary of offers of large amounts of cash for very little work or no prior experience – this could indicate a fraudulent scheme.
+- Be wary of offers of large amounts of cash for very little work or no prior experience - this could be a fraudulent scheme

 - NEVER give your bank details to anyone unless you know and trust them and even then be cautious.